Savage Arms: History

 Savage Arms was founded in 1894 by Arthur Savage in Utica, New York.
-Within 20 years they were producing rifles, handguns, and ammunition.
+Within 20 years, the company manufactured rifles, handguns, and ammunition.
 Savage introduced the first hammerless lever-action rifle, the Model 1895, derived from Arthur Savage's Model 1892 rifle that he had designed for Colt in a failed bid for a US Army rifle contract that instead was won by the Krag–Jørgensen design.
 The Model 1895 won a New York National Guard contract, but the contract was cancelled due to political controversy.

 Savage was one of six companies to participate in the United States Army trials for a .45 caliber semi-automatic pistol, and was named one of the two finalists before losing out to Colt's design, which would become the M1911 pistol.
 Savage marketed a series of .32 and .380 caliber pocket pistols, the Models 1907, 1915, and 1917 based on the same patents as their .45 caliber prototype.

 In 1915-1916 company chief designer Charles A. Nelson directed the design of new bolt-action rifles for the US military to supplement M1903 Springfield, but in the run-up of the US entrance in WWI US Army decided to adopt Pattern 1914 Enfield which was already in the serial production for the British, and Savage was tasked with machine gun production instead.
 Savage merged with the Driggs-Seabury Ordnance Company during World War I and produced Lewis machine guns at Driggs-Seabury's former plant in Sharon, Pennsylvania.
 Savage also produced Model 1899 muskets for the Montreal Home Guard during World War I.

 A 1979 Savage Arms catalogue claimed that in 1919, Arthur Savage was approached by Chief Lame Deer to buy rifles for his tribe in New York.
 Lame Deer offered to allow Savage to use his image as its logo in exchange for discounted rifles and an annual fee.
 As of 2018, Savage Arms was still paying the annual fee.
 However, the Savage Model 1907 already bore the logo (including those made prior to 1919), and a catalog from 1903 shows Savage Arms using a similar illustration as well.